harshithreddyhr9/DBZ-game/README.md

 #### Starting the server

-The following are the procedures to start the game locally.
+The following are the procedures to start the server locally.

 Requirements :
 1. python3